Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

     payable_by_sc: true
 ```

-Three important changes:
+Four important changes:

 - The devnet and the localnet have been allowed to execute this `Scene`
 - We changed the `Scenario` name to "mxops_tutorial_enhanced_first_scene"
 - Instead of writing the ping amount and the pong wait time directly in the scene, we will pull them from environment variables.
+- we added the argument `abi_file` for the `ContractDeploy` `Step`: this will allow `MxOps` to automatically parse the arguments sent to an endpoint and to automatically decode the results of a query.

 ## PingAmount and Query

-We can now write the final `Scene`of this tutorial.
-And for this occasion let's introduce a new component: The `ContractQuery` `Step`.
-This tells `Mxops` to query the view of a contract and optionally you can save the results and/or print it.
+We can now write the final `Scenes` of this tutorial and for this occasion let's introduce a new component: The `ContractQuery` `Step`.
+This tells `Mxops` to query the view of a contract and optionally you can save the results for later use and/or print them.

 In our situation let's say that we forgot what is the ping amount we need to send to our contract.
-We could look at the deploy transaction and look at the supplied arguments but that is not convenient.
+We could look at the deploy transaction and look at the supplied arguments but that is not very convenient.
 Instead we will query the ping amount directly from the deployed contract and save this value for when we want to ping.

 Such `Step` would look like this: